“So wake me up when it’s all over

 In fact, the tantrum happened just like that.
 He came to ask me where a particular pair of pants or a shirt was.
 I said, “It’s probably in the dryer.
 Just open the dryer door.”
 What happened next probably won’t shock anyone who has children, although I cannot say I saw it coming at the time.

 He refused to open the dryer door.

 I mean, he was literally standing in front of the dryer.
 His hand was a foot away from the handle and he wouldn’t open it.
 He wanted me to do it for some reason, and when I refused, it escalated to the point where he was screaming and sobbing all while standing next to the dryer door.
 He ended up on the floor crying hysterically for more than 20 minutes.
 And, the dryer door was in reach the entire time.

 As adults, we read this story and think, “Well, I would never do that.
 The solution was right in front of him.
 All he had to was put his hand on the handle and pull.
 Of course, I would open the dryer door.”

 We have all been in that situation at least once in our lives.
 We’ve all refused to open our particular dryer door, and in some cases, we’ve denied the very existence of the handle despite all evidence to the contrary.

 Last night, I found myself sitting with Nick in our garage contemplating whether or not I should squat.
 I was thinking about squatting a fucking barbell, and with one simple but poor choice of words, I was almost in tears, a panic attack was upon me, and every single thing in my life was horrible.
-If you suffer from depression or anxiety then you know exactly what I mean.
+If you have ever experienced depression or anxiety, then you know exactly what I mean.
 One second, everything was fine, and the next second, I had been sucked into an alternate universe where I would never be happy again.

 He told me to open the dryer door.